CodeOnYT/MusicPlayer/README.md

 the website it self you can skip move , forward , like, share and Even redirect to the Youtube Video.

 If You Liked this repo then you can clone and even contribute to the Project to Make it Better.

+A Full Fledge Music Player .which can play music skip and redirect you to the Music Video You created.
+Live Preview at the Below Website. : https://www.bluetext.in/p/ibemusicstudio.html